Database Explorer

 $count = $table->count('DISTINCT column'); // SELECT COUNT(DISTINCT `column`) FROM `table`

-Note: count() without a parameter simply returns the number of rows in the Selection
+Note: count() without a parameter only returns the number of rows in the Selection

 object.